 Looking for a room, flat or house?

-Student Pad is the University's private rental website which you can use to search for accommodation.
+Student Pad is the University's private rental website, which you can use to search for accommodation.
 It also contains detailed housing advice and information you need to know when renting from a landlord or agent.
-You need to be a London Metropolitan University student or prospective student to register on the site.
-To obtain the site passwords, email your request along with your 8 digit student ID number (eg 16123456) to firstname.lastname@example.org.
+You need to be a current or prospective London Metropolitan University student in order to register on the site.
+The password for the property search facility is Londonmet

 Looking for someone to share a house or flat with?

-The best way to team-up with potential flatmates is via our Student Pad message board or Facebook page.
+The best way to team up with potential flatmates is via our Student Pad message board.
 You can post adverts, including information about yourself, the course you're studying and the type of accommodation you're looking for (price, area etc).

 Cost and types of accommodation